 Try various breathing exercises that will help you use all of your lungs when you breathe instead of just the top portion.
 There is no reason to rush your progress too quickly.
 Make sure to work with a physical trainer and your physician.

 In the case of emphysema, autologous stem cells are used, meaning they come from the patient’s own body, and can be found in adult bone marrow and/or in the patient’s venous blood.
 Stem cells derived from bone marrow or blood have the capacity to form many types of differentiated cells.
 During the procedure, stem cell treatment involves isolating adult stem cells from bone marrow and blood, which requires special laboratory techniques to collect them.
 After being extracted from the patient’s body, they are isolated.

-The stem cells are given back to the patient intravenously or through the use of a nebulizer.
+The stem cells are given back to the patient intravenously.
 The treatment is minimally invasive and typically an outpatient procedure.
 The procedure should be performed in a clinical setting under the supervision of a professional.
 It takes a physician that has sought specific training to perform stem cell therapy adequately and safely.
 If you would like to find out more about our available natural treatment for emphysema, please contact one of our patient care coordinators today at (800) 729-3065 to schedule a free consultation.